THE IDEA

 The delay between action and result is invisible, which is why it’s so dangerous.
 By the time you see what happened, you’ve forgotten what caused it.

 When an initiative gets cancelled before it’s had time to work.
 When the same problem keeps returning despite constant intervention.
-When leadership keeps switching strategies every quarter.
+When strategies get switched every quarter.
 When someone says “we tried that and it didn’t work” about something that was never given enough time.